 Needless to say that manual data entry causes slow turnaround time and requires a lot of effort from employees who must enter all this information manually.
 Especially during peak seasons, such as Christmas, it can be hard to accommodate.Since this is a routine task, it leads to boredom and employee dissatisfaction.
 Over 40% of workers claim that at least a quarter of their work week are spent on data entry and repetitive tasks.

-Time spent on time-consuming jobs could be better utilized on more productive duties like R&D or business development.
+Time spent on time-consuming tasks could be better utilized for more productive duties such as research and development or business development.

 Can data entry be automated?